yge58/caffe2-opencv-ndkcamera/README.md

 <5> input image to caffe, and run caffe.

-<6> caffe is done, time to inform java, "hey java bro, result is ready, display it."
+<6> when caffe is done, it's time to inform java, "hey java bro, result is ready, display it."

 All of the above happen in background threads.